 The shift in consumer behavior is driving the change for more digital engagement from businesses and healthcare providers alike.
 But, it is important to note that not all healthcare consumers are created equal, and not all healthcare consumers choose to engage with providers in the same way.

-It is important to note that although consumers are turning to online avenues when searching for providers, trust in ratings websites and other online mediums remains low.
+It is important to note that although consumers are turning to online avenues when searching for providers, trust in ratings websites and other online channels remains low.
 This presents opportunity for providers to leverage multiple channels to reach new patients, including a mix of traditional and new media outlets.

 How to Develop a Multi-Channel Healthcare Marketing Strategy

-- Expertise in service line optimization
+- Expertise in the care needed

 - Easy to access location